 When a web proxy is configured for a system location:

-- all Conferencing Nodes in that location will use that web proxy for incident reporting, and
+- all Conferencing Nodes in that location will use that web proxy for incident reporting, Epic telehealth REST API requests, and

 - connections to Cisco endpoints